gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 The DTLS Chunk architecture splits DTLS 1.3 as shown in
-{{sctp-DTLS-chunk-layering}}, where there's a Key Management functionality on top of SCTP Chunks Handler and a Protection operator functionality interfacing DTLS Chunk Handler.
+{{sctp-DTLS-chunk-layering}}, where there's a Key Management functionality on top of SCTP Chunks Handler and a Protection Operator functionality interfacing DTLS Chunk Handler.

 Key Management is the set of data and procedures that take care of key